-Neither plaque psoriasis nor keratosis pilaris require immediate medical attention.
-You may not need to be treated for keratosis pilaris at all, unless you find it uncomfortable or you’re unhappy with your skin’s appearance.
+Neither plaque psoriasis nor keratosis pilaris requires immediate medical attention.
+You may not need to be treated for keratosis pilaris unless you find it uncomfortable or unhappy with your skin’s appearance.

-Psoriasis, particularly more severe cases, does warrant a visit to your doctor to control the symptoms.
-Your doctor will work with you to determine if you need treatment and decide which is the best treatment for you.
+Psoriasis, particularly in more severe cases, warrants a doctor visit to manage the symptoms.
+Your doctor will work with you to determine if you need treatment and decide which is the best treatment plan for you.